cds-snc/covid-alert-portal/README.md

 - `FRESHDESK_API_ENDPOINT`: Your Freshdesk domain with `/api/v2/` at the end.

 - `FRESHDESK_PRODUCT_ID`: If you use more than one product, use this variable to specify where the feedback should go to.

+##### email configuration

+- We use [GC Notify](https://notification.canada.ca/) for sending all user-facing emails and text messages, so we shouldn't need [the SMTP interface that Django provides](https://docs.djangoproject.com/en/3.1/topics/email/).
+In case there are any errant `send_mail` calls, they will be printed to the console.

+#### New Relic configuration

+We use New Relic to monitor for server side errors and application performance in production and staging.
+We do not leverage New Relic client (browser side) metric reporting.

+- `NEW_RELIC_APP_NAME`: The app name set up in New Relic.

+- `NEW_RELIC_LICENSE_KEY`: Credentials needed to authenticate with New Relic.

 </div>
 </details>